Well-being contributing factors: Happiness set point

-In her book The How of Happiness, Sonja Lyubomirsky similarly argued people's happiness varies around a genetic set point.
+In her 2008 book The How of Happiness, Sonja Lyubomirsky similarly argued people's happiness varies around a genetic set point.
 Diener warns, however, that it is nonsensical to claim that "happiness is influenced 30–50% by genetics".
 Diener explains that the recipe for happiness for an individual always requires genetics, environment, and behaviour too, so it is nonsensical to claim that an individual's happiness is due to only one ingredient.

 Only differences in happiness can be attributed to differences in factors.
 In other words, Lyubomirsky's research does not discuss happiness in one individual; it discusses differences in happiness between two or more people.
 Specifically, Lyubomirsky suggests that 30–40% of the difference in happiness levels is due to genetics (i.e. heritable).
 In other words, still, Diener says it makes no sense to say one person's happiness is "due 50% to genetics", but it does make sense to say one person's difference in happiness is 50% due to differences in their genetics (and the rest is due to behaviour and environment).

 Findings from twin studies support the findings just mentioned.
 Twins reared apart had nearly the same levels of happiness thereby suggesting the environment is not entirely responsible for differences in people's happiness.
 Importantly, an individual's baseline happiness is not entirely determined by genetics, and not even by early life influences on one's genetics.
 Whether or not a person manages to elevate their baseline to the heights of their genetic possibilities depends partly on several factors, including actions and habits.
 Some happiness-boosting habits seem to include gratitude, appreciation, and even altruistic behavior.
 Other research-based habits and techniques for increasing happiness are discussed on this page.

 Besides the development of new habits, the use of antidepressants, effective exercise, and a healthier diet have proven to affect mood significantly.
 There is evidence that a vegan diet reduces stress and anxiety.
 Exercise is sometimes called the "miracle" or "wonder" drug – alluding to the wide variety of proven benefits it provides.

-It is worth mentioning that a recent book, Anatomy of an Epidemic, challenges the use of non-conservative usage of medications for mental patients, specially with respect to their long-term positive feedback effects.
+A 2010 book, Anatomy of an Epidemic, challenges the use of non-conservative usage of medications for mental patients, specially with respect to their long-term positive feedback effects.

 Yongey Mingyur Rinpoche has said that neuro scientists have found that with meditation, an individual's happiness baseline can change. and meditation has been found to increase happiness in several studies.
 A study on Brahma Kumaris Raja yoga meditators showed them having higher happiness (Oxford happiness questionnaire) than the control group.